-98thPercentile does!
-In addition to our free trial offer of online English courses for kids, we offer parents these tips for teaching English at home.
+With our free trial offer of online English classes for kids, you may discover even more about teaching English at home!

 There are many creative ideas out there in teacher supply stores and on the internet for teaching English.
 Those you see that inspire you can inspire your child, too!